fieldtrip/website/workshop/toolkit2020.md

 We would be very happy if you could spend a couple of minutes of your time to have a look at our [Code of Conduct](/workshop/toolkit2020/code_of_conduct) to make sure we all are taking responsibility to look after each other and make sure we are contributing towards an inclusive and supportive community.
 Please do have a look at and let us know if you have any questions regarding it.
 All toolkit participants are responsible to follow the rules listed here, as well as making sure that everyone in the toolkit follows it.

-### Shared Google documents

-_All tutors received a link to the shared folder on the Google drive, all participants only received a link to the documents relevant to them.
-The details available to the participants are not shared here, but included the list of participants with some details, the schedule with the assignments of lecturers/tutors, etc._

-The tutors have access to the complete shared folder with all documents, the participants only to the subset relevant to them.

-### Shared Slack

-_Please note that the invite link is not valid any more._

-Inviting people goes via [this link](https://join.slack.com/t/meg-toolkit/shared_invite/zt-czwha2zp-sHFYeq1EvmMFVxS1jGGBAg).
-We will disable this link once everyone is on board.

 ### Shared calendar

 To access the shared calendar using Google Calendar in your browser, you go to “other calendars”, then “add from URL” and use [this shortened link](https://bit.ly/2UPK5YJ).